Metallica bassist drops by independent record shop

 He said he had set up the shop two years ago after working as a chef and as an NHS home care manager.

 "When Covid hit, it really got to me," he said.
-"I was going around people's houses to check they were alright and sometimes they weren't."
+"I was going around people's houses to check they were all right and sometimes they weren't."

 His son suggested he set up the shop, inspired by his lifelong love of music.